Implant Dentures Plano, TX

 Who is a candidate for implant-supported dentures?

-What is the difference between All-on-4 and implant-supported dentures?
+What is the difference between All-on-4 and implant-secured dentures?